-We specialise in Sport and the Arts, providing diverse teaching approaches, access to wider learning and lots of extracurricular and leadership opportunities.
+We specialise in Sport and The Arts, providing diverse teaching approaches, access to wider learning and lots of extracurricular and leadership opportunities.

-One of the most exciting outcomes of the Sport specialism has been the introduction of the Sports Apprenticeship Scheme for 17-19 year olds.
-Capital City Academy is the London Hub for the programme with 11 young people currently employed within our local primary and secondary schools.
+In 2013 our sport specialism enabled the introduction of the Sports Apprenticeship Scheme for 17-19 year olds.
+Capital City Academy is the London Hub for the programme with 10 young people currently employed within our local primary and secondary schools.

 Capital has a long tradition of excellence in the Arts.
-We are currently in the process of reapplying for Arts Council’s prestigious ArtsMark Gold recognising our commitment to excellence in Arts education, its partnerships with arts organisations and artists, enrichment opportunities and the quality of the Arts provision.
+We hold the Arts Council’s prestigious Artsmark Gold recognising our commitment to excellence in Arts education, its partnerships with arts organisations and artists, enrichment opportunities and the quality of the Arts provision.

 Our vision is to widen participation, develop and enhance understanding and increase enjoyment of the Arts.
 Our specialism in the Arts enables us to provide a rich and diverse arts experience including the Performing Arts: Music, Dance and Drama; Visual Arts: Art & Design, Graphics, Photography, Textiles and 3D Design; and Cooking & Nutrition.